Chaurya Paatham: Release and reception

 Chaurya Paatham was released on 25 April 2025.

 Aditya Devulapally of The Indian Express gave the film 2.5/5 stars and said "Chaurya Paatam is a zany heist comedy that, despite its promising start and quirky charm, is ultimately let down by weak writing in the latter half."

 Bhanuprasad Rangaiahgari from News18 Telugu gave the film 2.75/5 stars and stated "Chaurya Paatam is praised for its exceptional cinematography by Karthik Ghattamaneni, its impactful background score, and its high production values."
 TA Kiran of Zee News Telugu also given same rating and said "The performances, particularly by debutant Indra Ram and Rajiv Kanakala, were well-received, with the rest of the cast delivering commendable support."

+Streaming rights

+The movie was given the streaming rights to Amazon Prime Video on 27 May 2025 and in Lionsgate Play on 6 June 2025.